Unlocking the potential of FEMALE leaders in education

 Our Programme Manager @JenniferNonye writes about the challenges women in sub-Saharan Africa face accessing leadership roles @NewsWireNGR https://t.co/KdoKEGctUE pic.twitter.com/88nrRDYZxB

-Our recently launched African Evidence Research Database profiles African-led research, including female academics so they can gain funding and exposure.
+Our African Evidence Research Database profiles African-led research, including female academics so they can gain funding and exposure.

-We are also building a database that will match young people in sub-Saharan Africa with scholarships and funding.
+We have also created a database called the 'African Scholarships Hub' to support young people in sub-Saharan Africa to find scholarships and funding.

 Since its inception, Dubai Cares, part of Mohammed bin Rashid Al Maktoum Global Initiatives, has been working towards providing children and young people in developing countries with access to quality education.
 As a result, the UAE-based global philanthropic organization has successfully launched education programs reaching over 18 million beneficiaries in 57 developing countries.